piwvh/php-eureka/README.md

 Your custom provider only gets called when Eureka is down or is not answering properly.

-That's it.
+That's all you need to do.
 By adding this functionality, your application keeps working even when Eureka is down.

 For caching all available instances of a specific service, you can call `fetchInstances()` method